<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 Private banks in Dubai

-Private banking in Dubai (and their associated wealth management teams) is big, global business.
+Private banking in Dubai (and their associated wealth management teams) is a big, global business.
 Private banks in Dubai generally make their money from multiple revenue lines – transactions, lending/credit, managing the liquid assets of their clients and product fees.

 You can see examples of their often long and complex charging structures here and here.